idyllsoflife/doves/src/content/home/-index.md

 ---
 title: The Doves' Nest
-content: A cooperative house in Chicago's Uptown neighborhood, building community through shared meals, shared labor, and shared decisions.
+content: An Uptown cooperative house under renewal — renovating the space together as we rebuild community through shared meals, collective work, and shared decision-making.
 button:
   label: Become a Member
   link: /join